-The behavioral dimension encodes the semantic conditions under which the module operates correctly: \begin{itemize}[leftmargin=*] \item \textbf{Preconditions:} world-state predicates that must hold before activation (e.g., ``gripper is open,'' ``robot is within 1m of target''). \item \textbf{Postconditions:} predicates guaranteed to hold upon successful completion (e.g., ``object is grasped,'' ``robot is at goal pose''). \item \textbf{Invariants:} conditions that must hold throughout execution (e.g., ``end-effector stays within workspace bounds''). \item \textbf{Semantic assumptions:} implicit expectations about the world model, physics, or task context (e.g., ``objects are rigid,'' ``surface is flat and horizontal''). \item \textbf{Completion and handoff semantics:} whether completion means ``held,'' ``stabilized,'' ``transfer-ready,'' or merely ``nominal success.'' \end{itemize} The formalization of behavioral pre/postconditions follows the Design-by-Contract tradition~\cite{meyer1992} and has analogues in formal specification languages for robotics~\cite{miyazawa2019,kressgazit2018}.
-Behavioral assumptions are the most frequently violated yet least frequently specified dimension of embodied interfaces.
+The behavioral dimension encodes the semantic conditions under which the module operates correctly: preconditions that must hold before activation (e.g., ``gripper is open,'' ``robot is within 1m of target''), postconditions guaranteed upon successful completion (e.g., ``object is grasped''), invariants that must hold throughout execution (e.g., ``end-effector stays within workspace bounds''), implicit semantic assumptions about the world model or physics (e.g., ``objects are rigid,'' ``surface is flat''), and completion/handoff semantics (``held,'' ``stabilized,'' ``transfer-ready,'' or merely ``nominal success'').
+The formalization of behavioral pre/postconditions follows the Design-by-Contract tradition~\citep{meyer1992} and has analogues in formal specification languages for robotics~\citep{miyazawa2019,kressgazit2018}.
+Behavioral assumptions are often left implicit in embodied interfaces even though they govern correct operation.
 They answer: \emph{Under what conditions does this module's behavior match its specification?}

-\subsection{Resource Requirements ($\mathit{Res}$)}
+\subsubsection{Resource Requirements ($\mathit{Res}$)}